Skip to main content

 The Translation tab inside a masking function lets you create and name translation files:

-DATPROF Runtime File Masking Translation file.png
+DATPROF Runtime File Masking Progress.png

 Note: Comma-separated list of columns that will be used as keys in the translation file. (e.g. id, customerId)